 Benefits of a Wildlife Co-Op Hunting Lease

-- Year-round access for about the cost of a guided hunt
+- Year-round access for about the cost of one guided hunt

 - No locals.
-Members must live >1-hour from the property.
+Members must live at least 1-hour from the property.
+Greatly reduces pressure.

 - Cooperative attitude.
-We work together to continually improve the property.
+Members work together to improve the property.
 The longer we operate a lease, the better it gets.

-- Like-minded members.
-No drama.
-A squeaky wheel gets replaced, not lubed.
+- No drama.
+A squeaky wheel gets replaced!

 What Makes a Wildlife Cooperative Property Unique?

 We lease properties with suitable habitat, good neighbors, and history of low hunting pressure.
 A Certified Wildlife Biologist tailors a management program to the tract.
 Each property operates under a management plan based on sound wildlife management principles and practices.
-The lease manager prescribes habitat enhancement projects, collects and analyzes harvest data, sets sustainable harvest quotas, conducts nuisance animal control, and develops strict operating rules.
+The plan outlines habitat enhancement projects, collecting and analyzing harvest data, sustainable harvest quotas, nuisance animal control, and strict operating rules.

 Click here to learn more about unique features of our leases.